 Heading on a natural vacation is the best remedy when you're craving an escape from the daily grind.
 As much as we love exploring a new metropolis and indulging in all that an urban adventure has to offer, sometimes we just need to unplug and relax, whether that means sleeping on a beautiful remote beach or getting active in a national park.

-If you want to trade in the old 9-to-5 for lush greenery, fresh mountain air, breathtaking oceanfront cliffs, or a subterranean cave, you're in the right place.
-We created a nature vacations bucket list exclusively for outdoor lovers.
-Whether you feel like looking out at gorgeous vistas from a nature-inspired, but totally luxe, hotel or going camping in an otherworldly national park, consider this guide of the best nature vacations your personal travel agent.
+If you want to trade in the old nine to five for lush greenery, fresh mountain air, breathtaking oceanfront cliffs, or a subterranean cave, you're in the right place.
+Below, the nature vacations you should check out.

 1. Cave Swimming in Tulum, Mexico